detekt/detekt/docs/pages/documentation/style.md

 }
 ```

+### TrailingWhitespace

+This rule reports lines that end with a whitespace.

 ### UnnecessaryAbstractClass

 This rule inspects `abstract` classes.
 In case an `abstract class` does not have any concrete members it should be